Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - *Sentinel hypothesis*: the idea that the DMN is used to broadly monitor our environment.
   - *Internal mentation hypothesis*: the idea that the DMN is used to support thinking and remembering.
 - While both hypotheses are not conclusive, there is clear evidence that the brain transitions from the DMN to sensory processing in active tasks that involve a change in attention.
-- Bottom-up attention: when a stimulus attracts our attention without any cognitive input.
+- *Bottom-up attention*: when a stimulus attracts our attention without any cognitive input.
 - E.g. When you notice something out of the ordinary without looking for it.
-- Top-down attention: when attention is deliberately directed by the brain to some object/place.
+- *Top-down attention*: when attention is deliberately directed by the brain to some object/place.
 - E.g. Focusing on the page number and ignoring the text when looking for a page.
 - Searching is easier when attention is allocated to the search.
-- Covert attention: focusing on something in our peripheral vision without looking at it (our gaze doesn’t reveal what we’re attending to).
+- *Covert attention*: focusing on something in our peripheral vision without looking at it (our gaze doesn’t reveal what we’re attending to).
 - E.g. Checking out a crush.
 - Focusing attention enhances visual processing in two ways
   - *Visual sensitivity*: providing a cue for our attention to follow increases our visual sensitivity which makes things easier to detect.